Arkansas snaps 20-game SEC skid, 21-14 vs. Mississippi St.

 Franks was 20-of-28 for 212 yards.

+“It’s just a start,” Franks said.
+“It’s a great start.
+We’ll celebrate and then next week prepare to get another one.
+That’s the thing about the SEC.
+It’s not a one-week season.
+We’ll enjoy it, but we’ll get to work next week and try to get a win.”

 Arkansas had not won an SEC game since beating Mississippi Oct.
-28, 2017.
-That was two coaches ago for the Razorbacks, who are in their first year under Sam Pittman.
+28, 2017, under Bret Bielema.
+The past two seasons under Chad Morris the Razorbacks went winless in the SEC and then hired Pittman, a longtime offensive line coach, away from Georgia.

 THE TAKEAWAY